tikv/website/content/docs/3.0/tasks/configure/limit.md

     Example:

     ```bash
-    >> config set store-balance-rate 20
+    » config set store-balance-rate 20
     ```

-    > **Note:**
-    >
-    > The modification only takes effect on stores added after this configuration change, and will be applied to all stores in the cluster after you restart TiKV.
-If you want this change to work immediately on all stores or some individual stores before the change without restarting, combine this configuration with the `pd-ctl` tool method below.
-See [Sample usages](#sample-usages) for more details.

 - Use the `pd-ctl` tool to view or modify the upper limit of the scheduling rate.
 The commands are:

+    {{< info >}}
+This method is not persistent, and the configuration will revert after restarting TiKV.
+    {{< /info >}}

     - **`stores show limit`**

         Example:

         ```bash
-        » stores show limit // If store-balance-rate is set to 15, the corresponding rate for all stores should be 15.
+        # If store-balance-rate is set to 15, the corresponding rate for all stores should be 15.
+        » stores show limit
         {
             "4": {
                 "rate": 15
             },
             "5": {
                 "rate": 15
             },
-        ...
+            # ...
         }
         ```